NADER11NDEU/ARDUINO-Spotify-Remote-Control/README.md

 Well, with this project we will be able to control active spotify devices with Arduino.
 How we gonna do that ?
 We will use serial communication.

 We will connect our arduino with our pc (use USB2.0 / 3.0) , and arduino will read which button we pressed on remote controller (ir reciver), then it will send it to our C# application.
 Our C# application will read which button we pressed and for example if we pressed stop music button then it will stop the music.
+Also our C# application will send Music Name & Singer Name.
+And we will display them on our 16x2 LCD Display Screen.
 It is simple like that.
 If you have wifi module , you can do nearly same things (like stop,play music, go next etc) but as you know arduino actually does not have multi threading support so you have to deal with a lot of bugs.
 Thats why I made it on computer, not on Arduino.
 Also I hadnt have wifi module.

 My suggestion: Use bluetooth module for send your data to computer, and power up arduino with rechargable battery.
 As I said before, use this project as referance :)